seanjin97/watersense-backend/readme.md

 #### Via docker (If you prefer to develop while the code is running in the docker container)

 1. Start watersense-backend.
 [Refer to steps above](#running-watersense-backend-locally).
 2. Modify source code, the docker container will hot reload on code change. # Note: if new env variables or dependencies are added, the docker image will need to be rebuilt.
-Stop the docker compose, then `$ docker compose -f development down`, followed by deleting the `watersense-backend_api` image.
+Stop the docker compose with `$ docker compose down`, followed by deleting the `watersense-backend_api` image.
 Finally, re-run the docker compose.

 #### Via source code (If you prefer to develop and run the code directly.)